-4.2 Formal consultation on the PNA
+4.1 Formal consultation on the PNA

-The draft refreshed PNA must now be subject to a minimum of 60 days consultation with stakeholders and members of the public in line with the guidance on developing PNAs and section 242 of the Health Service Act 2012, which stipulates the need to involve Health and Wellbeing Boards in scrutinising health services.
-It is proposed that the formal consultation period will commence on 1st July 2022 for 60 days until 31st August 2022.
+A 60-day consultation period with stakeholders and members of the public was carried out in line with the guidance on developing PNAs and section 242 of the National Health Service Act (2006), which stipulates the need for the NHS to involve the public and patients in decision making.
+The formal consultation period commenced on the 1 July 2022 and lasted for 60 days until the 31 August 2022.

-In keeping with the National Health Service (Pharmaceutical Services and Local Pharmaceutical Services) Regulations (2013) the following stakeholders will be consulted during this time:
+In keeping with the 2013 Regulations the following stakeholders were consulted during that time:

-- North of Tyne Local Pharmaceutical Committee. - Newcastle and North Tyneside Local Medical Committee (LMC). - All persons on the North Tyneside pharmaceutical lists. - All North Tyneside GP practices. - NHS North East & North Cumbria Integrated Care Board. - TyneHealth Ltd GP Federation. - Healthwatch North Tyneside. - Northumbria Healthcare NHS Foundation Trust (NHCFT), Newcastle Upon Tyne Hospitals NHS Foundation Trust, and Cumbria, Northumberland, Tyne and Wear NHS Foundation Trust. - NHS England and NHS Improvement (NHSEI). - Neighbouring HWBs in Newcastle, Northumberland and South Tyneside. - VODA (Voluntary Organisations Development Agency). - North Tyneside Patient Forum. - North Tyneside Council Residents' Panel.
+- North of Tyne Local Pharmaceutical Committee (LPC)

+- Newcastle and North Tyneside Local Medical Committee (LMC)

+- All persons on the pharmaceutical lists

+- All North Tyneside GP practices

+- NHS North East & North Cumbria Integrated Care Board

+- Tyne Health Ltd GP Federation

+- Healthwatch North Tyneside

+- Northumbria Healthcare NHS Foundation Trust (NHCFT), Newcastle Upon Tyne Hospitals NHS Foundation Trust, and Cumbria, Northumberland, Tyne and Wear NHS Foundation Trust. - NHS England and NHS Improvement (NHSEI). - Health and Wellbeing Boards in Newcastle, Northumberland and South Tyneside - VODA (Voluntary Organisations Development Agency) - NHS North Tyneside Clinical Commissioning Group Patient Forum - North Tyneside Council Residents' Panel

-Consultees will be provided with a link to the draft PNA and a response form.
-The following questions are included:
+In addition, a public link to the draft PNA and a response form was widely promoted via North Tyneside Council's website.
+The following questions were included: